Porsche Cayenne (955) Front Wheel Bearing Replacement January 17 2017

 Jack the car up and remove the wheel so that you can remove the center cap.
 A few taps from the handle of a mallet pushed it right out.

 Now, put the wheel back on, tighten the lug nuts, and put the car back on the ground.
 Have an assistant press hard on the brake pedal to lock the wheels from turning.
-This is so that the brakes and tires react the huge torque you are about to put on the axle instead of the half shafts.You will need a 12-point, 32 mm socket.
+This is so that the brakes and tires react the huge torque you are about to apply instead of the half shafts.You will need a 12-point, 32 mm socket.
 Our 1/2 inch drive socket and breaker bar was not strong enough to break the nut loose.
 We had to order a 3/4 inch drive socket to use with our largest breaker bar.
 Having the ideal tool makes all the difference.
 Loosen the nut several turns, but do not remove the axle nut.

 Now, get the Cayenne safely supported in the air and remove the wheel.
 We are going to strip everything off the wheel carrier, so that we can get it to a shop press and press out the bearings.
 We will start by removing the electrical connections.
 Disconnect the brake wear sensor by prying out gently on the release tab and by pulling down on the connector.